4wi/i_was_coding_this_while_drunk/README.md

 Probably it may be crashing sometimes cause I haven't updated it for long enough.
 If you researched and fixed some crash/bug, please make a pull request!
 Also don't create any issues in this project cause I don't really care

+### Cloud
+You need to change ws protocol connection to win tcp in monolith project or it wouldn't work with local server presented in the project

 ### Credits:
 https://www.youtube.com/watch?v=TD5Qjssu2MM